 Getting back, the California Zephyr leaves Emeryville at 9:10 AM, arrives in Chicago at 2:50 PM 2 days later, and the Lake Shore Limited leaves at 9:30 PM and arrives in New York at 6:23 PM the next day.
 So we're talking a Monday to the next week's Tuesday operation by train.

 Newark to San Francisco is, at this time, not a cheap flight: Round-trip, non-stop, will cost about $1,000 on United Airlines.
 There is an Oakland International Airport, but it's actually a more expensive flight.
-And you'd have to change twice on the way to Oakland.
+And you'd have to change planes on the way to Oakland.

 So you're better off flying into San Francisco International Airport, and then taking BART into either San Francisco or Oakland.
 BART from SFO to downtown San Francisco takes 30 minutes, to Oakland City Center 42 minutes.
 It's $8.65 to San Fran, $8.95 to Oakland.
 Oakland Airport to City Center is 37 minutes, $7.85.

 Once In the City.
-Founded in 1852 and named after oak trees in the area, Oakland is a city of a little over 400,000 people.
+Founded in 1852 and named after oak trees in the area, Oakland is a city of a little over 420,000 people.
 But if you count the "Oakland area" of the San Francisco Bay Area as being the Counties of Alameda, Contra Costa, Merced, San Joaquin, Solano, Stanislaus, Sutter and Yolo (not "YOLO"), it comes to 4,723,778 people -- almost as much as the San Francisco side of the area, counting the Counties of Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara (including San Jose), Santa Cruz and Sonoma: 4,855,538.
+Total: 9,579,316.

 So anyone who says, "Oakland is a small market," or, "The East Bay is a small market," is wrong: The Oakland part of the Bay Area has more people than the metro areas of every major league city except New York, Los Angeles, Chicago, Dallas, Houston, Philadelphia, Detroit, Washington, Miami, Atlanta and San Diego.